OpenBioMaps/documentation/official_docs/en/modules.md

-Modules can be turned on and off for an OpenBioMaps project.
-The basic functions of the system are supplemented with various functions (such as text search options).
-Modules can be defined per table and assigned to different users or user groups.
-The locations of the modules are as follows:
+The modules are on/off extensions to the OpenBioMaps web application.
+There are project-level modules (e.g.: postgres repository creation, photo manager) and there are also modules specific to individual data tables (e.g.: text filters for map page, CSV export).

- - map page
+The use of modules can be assigned to different users or user groups.

- - profile tab
+The modules are linked to module hooks in the application, which are mostly located on the map page and profile tab.

-Most modules can be configured with simple parameters, but some modules have a custom configuration interface.
+Most modules can be configured with simple parameters (JSON), but some modules have a custom administrative interface.

 Modul administration:
 =====================